What is this article about?

-When I moved into palliative care and became a palliative care nurse my emotions about my patients deepened as they become almost like family, due to the multiple times that they are admitted into the Unit.
-Even though we were sad when their time came to pass away I knew that it was another family that had to deal with the tragedy and grief that follows.
+As a nurse I always believed we could put up a wall when looking after patients, and that we wouldn't have to worry about them after our eight-hour shift.
+Whether we are working in a general ward, palliative care or a hospice unit, all nurses will deal with death and the dying patient at some point in their nursing career.
+When I moved into palliative care and became a palliative care nurse, my emotions about my patients deepened as they become almost like family due to the multiple times that they were admitted into the Unit.
+Even though we were sad when their time came to pass away, I knew that it was another family that had to deal with the tragedy and grief that follows.